timville85/4dapter/README.md

 * Analogue Pocket: Optimized for Pocket Dock - reports as a single wired XInput device.
 * Nintendo Switch: Optimized for Nintendo Switch Online NES, SNES, and Genesis collections - reports as a single wired switch controller.

+**MiSTer Users - Important Info:** For maximum compatibly, install the MiSTer controller Map file found in the [MiSTer Maps Folder](https://github.com/timville85/4dapter/tree/main/MiSTer%20Maps) to your `/media/fat/config/inputs` directory on your MiSTer SD card and reboot your MiSTer.
+After doing this, you'll need to map the N64 controller in the N64 core for all buttons to work.
+The SNES / Genesis / NES cores will already be properly configured via the Map file.

 ## Resources and Thanks

 **Special thanks to** [Dinierto Designs](https://twitter.com/DiniertoDesigns) **and** [Super Retro City X](https://twitter.com/SuperRetroCity) **for their assistance during development and testing of the 4dapter.**